kingnet100/hello-world/README.md

 # hello-world

-1st repository in git hub
+Hi World
-im new in this world id like to injoy it
+im new in this world id like to enjoy it